Did Kansas accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Kansas
+Learn About the ACA Medicaid Expansion in Kansas

 While the Obamacare expansion of Medicaid in Kansas has the potential to help many people, it is not a free program.
 The ACA Medicaid expansion cost to states can be quite large with some states having to spend billions of dollars to keep the expansion functioning.
 The expansion does provide each state with a large amount of federal funds but it does not completely finance all Medicaid costs for coverage of the expanded eligible population.
 Due to the expense, the federal government made the ACA Medicaid expansion optional.